PennDraken/XYGET/README.md

 XYGET is a simple program written in C# which is made to get the coordinates of all black/ white pixels of an image.
 It was made because I couldn't find any similar programs.

 ## How to install
 Installation is simple!
-Download and run the .exe file attached in the "Downloads" section of the repository.
+Download and run the .exe file attached in the "Releases" section of the repository.

 ## Known bugs
 - Progress bar not working